There’s at least one study that shows CBD may be associated with liver damage.

 A dose of 615 mg/kg/day given to mice may be significantly higher than 20mg/kg/day when translated to human doses.

 The extract used in this study was a hexane extract.
-Without a certificate of analysis, we can’t know whether the used extract wasn’t contaminated with hexane, which is a known toxin.
+Without a certificate of analysis, we can’t know whether the used extract wasn’t contaminated with hexane.
+Hexane is a known toxin.

-There are at least 4 studies that found CBD may have damaging effects on the liver evidenced by the correlation of CBD consumption with elevated liver transaminase enzyme levels (which in turn, may be an early sign of liver damage).
+There are at least 4 studies that found CBD may have damaging effects on the liver.
+The studies found high doses of CBD were correlated with elevated liver enzyme levels.
+Elevated liver enzyme levels, in turn, may be an early sign of liver damage.

 The doses used in human studies were all 1500mg CBD or 20mg/kg/day.